oricalvo/txsvc/readme.md

 # TxSvc

+A transactional state container for SPA applications

+### Who am I

 TxSvc is a transactional state container for SPA applications like Angular & React.
 It relies on Typescript syntax for intercepting component calls and ZoneJS mechanism for tracking asynchronous activities.
 While using TxSvc inside Angular/React applications is simple you can also use TxSvc in any JavaScript application

 ### Installation